 There is no fiscal impact for adopting the authorizing resolution to accept funding.
 There is no match requirement and/or leveraging of funds required.
-The total funding available for this project is \$135,462, which will be deposited into One-Time Grant: No Capital Expenditure revenue budget code 336-71-703-812-0000-000-421-432110 and will be expensed from the same fund.
-The grant, which will be officially appropriated in a future amendment to the FY 2022 Annual Appropriations Ordinance, will fund overtime, benefits, equipment and training costs with no additional General Fund expenditures.
+The total funding available for this project is \$112,336.60, which will be deposited into budget code 336-71-703-812-0000-000-421-432110.
+Grant funding will be used to offset expenditures.
+The grant will fund overtime, benefits, and training costs with no additional General Fund expenditures.
+The grant funds will be officially appropriated in the First Amendment to the FY 2023 Annual Appropriations Ordinance.